Edgar Albert Smith: Awards and memberships

 Smith became a fellow of the Zoological Society of London in 1872.
 He became a member of the Conchological Society of Great Britain and Ireland in 1886 and he became president of the Conchological Society in 1890.
 He was also a corresponding member of the Linnaean Society of New South Wales, and of the Academy of Natural Sciences of Philadelphia, whilst he was also made an honorary member of the Midland Malacological Society, as well as of the Malacological Section of the Birmingham Natural History and Philosophical Society.
 He was a founding member of the Malacological Society of London, and was the president of the Malacological Society of London in 1901–1903.
 He was an editor of Proceedings of the Malacological Society of London in 1904–1916, and at the time of his death.
 He served as a member of the British Association Committee which was appointed in 1890 to "Report on the present state of our knowledge of the Zoology of the Sandwich Islands", and which reported regularly from 1891 till 1912.

-He received the Imperial Service Order in 1903 during the reign of Edward VII of the United Kingdom for his long and meritorious services to science.
+He received the Imperial Service Order in 1903, for his long and meritorious services to science.